Book an appointment with Silver Pines Acupuncture using SetMore

 I learned tuina, Traditional Chinese Medical Massage, from my instructor, Li Lu.
 I had a four month class, an advanced tuina weekend seminar, and a four month clinic with Mr. Lu.
 After studying with Mr. Lu, I began to used tuina effectively in most treatments I did while in clinic at SWAC.

-My specialty is balancing pulses.
+My specialty used to be balancing pulses.
 I learned two different approaches to balancing pulses while at SWAC.
 I first learned a Japanese Style of pulse balancing with Ted Hall.
 I spent a full year with Mr. Hall learning his technique.
 The first four months was spent in class learning about Kototama Medicine.
 I then spend 8 months in clinic with Mr. Hall practicing his method of pulse balancing.
-The second method of pulse balancing has its roots in TCM, Traditional Chinise Medicine.
+The second method of pulse balancing has its roots in TCM, Traditional Chinese Medicine.
 I learned this method from an instructor that wishes to remain anonymous.
 I spent a year in class with this teacher learning Chinese herbs and then eight months in clinic.
 This acupuncturist’s method revealed what points harmonized the pulse the best.
 These points are then considered along with all the other information gathered for a more accurate diagnosis and a more effective herbal prescription.
+This worked great until one of my patients came down with long covid.
+This has sent me down an amazing path of exploration into many different types of pulse diagnoses and treatment.
+I would do something new until I met someone that required me to change things up.
+I've been down this road since 2021.
+I was able to map out the deeper blood vessels that have been a mystery for thousands of years thanks to chasing the frequency associated long covid.
+I've developed a unique style of diagnosis and treatment that allows me to handle a very wide range of diagnoses.
+If I can't solve it, then I'll point you in the direction of someone that can, like a surgeon or chiropractor!
+For most new patients, their pulses are rarely balanced at the end of treatment due to all of the frequencies that I have placed in the water of the appropriate exits, such as your bladder.
+This tends to leave the pulse unbalanced until the frequencies exit your body.
+For most people, their first treatment takes them from being someone with too much to someone with too little.
+It is like removing a thorn from you, and there's a hole left by the thorn to be patched up.
+This may take multiple treatments and herbs to resolve.

 I interned at Chautauqua Apothecary in Boulder, CO with Chip Chace, Kate Blalack, and Jason Blalack.
 I started working for them in April 2016.
 I became “office manager” the same month.
 This meant that I was in charge of ordering herbs and scheduling other students for work.
 Interns would put together herbal formulas for the practitioners.
 We were allowed to ask lots of questions, and we were aloud to take home formulas to try on ourselves.
 It was an amazing learning experience.
 I worked here until September 2018 when I became a volunteer.
 Chip Chace passed away at this time.
 My volunteer work was no longer needed by early 2019.